Definite fillings of lens spaces: Rigid linear lattices

 with equality if and only if $v=e_1+\dots + e_k$ for some collection of distinct orthogonal unit vectors $e_1, \dots, e_k\in \Z^n$. \end{rem}

 \begin{defn} An embedding $\phi: V(\Gamma) \rightarrow \Z^n$ is \emph{standard} if

 for all vertices $u$ and $v$ in $V(\Gamma)$. \end{defn}

-\begin{rem} We make the following observations regarding standard embeddings: \begin{enumerate}[label=(\alph*),font=\upshape] \item The graph $\Gamma$ always admits standard embeddings in $\Z^n$ provided $n$ is sufficiently large.
-Explicitly one can calculate that the standard embedding requires $-E + \sum_{v\in V(\Gamma)} w(v)$ distinct orthogonal unit vectors, where $E$ is the number of edges in $\Gamma$.
-Thus the standard embedding exists if and only if \item If $\phi$ is a standard embedding of $\Gamma$ and $\alpha \in \aut(\Z^n)$ is an automorphism, then $\alpha\circ \phi$ is also standard.
+\begin{rem} We make the following observations regarding standard embeddings: \begin{enumerate}[label=(\alph*),font=\upshape] \item The plumbing graph $\Gamma$ always admits standard embeddings in $\Z^n$ provided $n$ is sufficiently large.
+Explicitly one can calculate that a standard embedding requires $-E + \sum_{v\in V(\Gamma)} w(v)$ distinct orthogonal unit vectors, where $E$ is the number of edges in $\Gamma$.
+Thus a standard embedding exists if and only if \item If $\phi$ is a standard embedding of $\Gamma$ and $\alpha \in \aut(\Z^n)$ is an automorphism, then $\alpha\circ \phi$ is also standard.
 Conversely any pair of standard embeddings in $\Z^n$ are related by an automorphism.
-Thus showing that $\Gamma$ is rigid is equivalent to showing that every embedding of $\Gamma$ is standard. \end{enumerate}
+Thus a plumbing graph $\Gamma$ is rigid if and only if every embedding of $\Gamma$ is standard. \end{enumerate}

 \end{rem}